 - Click the pencil icon to edit the skill configuration.

-Important: You must only use the names of Zoom rooms that are created under the master account, as described in Step 8: Set up a Zoom room.
+Important: You must only use the names of Zoom rooms that are created under the parent account, as described in Step 8: Set up a Zoom room.

 - On the Rooms page of the A4B web console, click the name of the room you created.